Waterdragen/Semi_auto_keyboard_analyzer/README.md

   SFS: 6.12%
   LH/RH: 48.52% | 51.48%

 It's uploaded to AKL discord.
-You can view the stats using `!amini view colevrak` to view my keyboard layout
+You can view the stats using `!bmini view colevrak` to view my keyboard layout